Login E-loket

 Call budget

-The FWO is able to support two projects for a 36 months duration, with an available maximum budget of 350.000 EUR (overhead included) per project/consortium.
+The FWO is able to support two projects for a 36 months duration at minimum, with an available maximum budget of 350.000 EUR (overhead included) per project/consortium.
 The FWO budgetary rules, which differ per funding channel, are also clarified in the call text (from p.
-28 onwards).
+34 onwards).

 Key points and deviations from the ‘regular’ FWO participatory framework